open/close all folders

 - After defeating Sniper Wolf in Metal Gear Solid, she's lung-shot and asks to be finished off.
 The camera zooms so far out that all you can see is the fog, and you hear the gunshot echo in the distance.

-- In the end of Metal Gear Solid 4, Snake kneels in front of Big Boss's grave, puts his Springfield Operator in his mouth with one bullet, cut to black, BANG.
+- In the end of Metal Gear Solid 4: Guns of the Patriots, Snake kneels in front of Big Boss's grave, puts his Springfield Operator in his mouth with one bullet, cut to black, BANG.
 Averted since he pulled the gun out at the last second.
 Good thing, too.
 Since Big Boss is standing right there.

 - In the first level of Prince of Persia 2: The Shadow and the Flame, after climbing down to the ground, if you go off the screen to the right (into the city) instead of left (towards the harbor), the view doesn't change screens, and you hear sounds of violence from offscreen while your health meter slowly decreases to zero.